 Structural design of concrete, steel and timber structures, including application of plastic design methods in steel.
 One lecture and six laboratory hours per week.
-Prerequisite: Civil Engineering 3335 and 3460.
+Prerequisite: Civil Engineering 3335 and 4460.

-3471 Advanced Engineering Problems Original investigation of special problems in the student's field, the problem to he selected by the student with the approval of the chairman of the department.
-Prerequisite: Senior standing and consent of the chairman of the department.

-ELECTRICAL ENGINEERING MR. DECKER, in charge of curriculum
+- 3471 Advanced Engineering Problems Original investigation of special problems in the student's field, the problem to be selected by the student with the approval of the chairman of the department.
+Prerequisite: Senior standing and consent of the chairman of the department. - ELECTRICAL ENGINEERING MR. DECKER, in charge of curriculum. - 3321 Electromagnetic Field Theory Review of vector analysis; fundamentals of static electric fields and steady mag-netic fields; time-varying fields and Maxwell's equations.
+Prerequisite: Electrical Engineering 5352 and Mathematics 3435. - 3339 Engineering Electronics